Silber8806/innovators_class/Class4/application2/readme.md

 ## index5.html

-You can isolae the css or styles into the head section.
+You can isolate the css or styles into the head section.
 It then applies to all eleemnts of a specific type.

 ## Conclusion.